 Environmental Studies: Sustainable Design

 The sustainable design major at Pacific University is an interdisciplinary program emphasizing designing solutions to environmental problems.
 Students combine the fundamentals of ecology and permaculture with the social sciences and humanities as they seek global solutions to complex challenges.
-The program emphasizes hands-on learning, with students studying and practicing ecological design at permaculture sites near campus, as well as at Pacific's own B Street Living Museum, a learning lab for food production and permaculture, where they can explore topics such a organic food systems, green building design, and environmental outreach and education.
+The program emphasizes hands-on learning, with students studying and practicing ecological design at permaculture sites near campus, as well as at Pacific's own B Street Farm, a learning lab for food production and permaculture, where they can explore topics such a organic food systems, green building design, and environmental outreach and education.

 - Take an interdisciplinary and collaborative approach to exploring real-world problems in the environment and society

 - Combine an understanding of ecology and permaculture with study of the social sciences and the humanities

 - Test your ideas with hands-on work in the B Street Living Museum and other service work in the community

 - Build skills in service and leadership, creativity, collaboration, communication, problem-solving and self-expression